 Factors That Affect Car Accident Claims

-The two primary factors that affect how a car accident claim will proceed and how much could be awarded in compensatory damages are the accident’s severity and the extent of injuries that have been sustained.
+The two primary factors that affect how a car accident claim will proceed and how much could be awarded in compensatory damages are the severity and the extent of the car accident injuries that have been sustained.
 If serious injuries or even loss of life have occurred as a result of the accident, you could be entitled to file a more substantial claim than an accident involving minor injuries.

-Car accident claims are also affected by Florida’s statute of limitations on personal injuries.
+Car accident cases are also affected by Florida’s statute of limitations on personal injuries.
 Car accidents are a type of personal injury claim.
 In general, you have four years from the date of the accident to file an accident claim in Florida courts.

 Your claim may also be affected by the type of insurance that you have or that other involved drivers may have.
 The Florida legal concept of “comparative negligence” will also influence any claim in an auto accident case.